scottgigawatt/plundarr/README.md

 COMPOSE_NETWORK_GATEWAY="${COMPOSE_NETWORK_GATEWAY:-0.0.0.0}"
 ```

+### ️Managing the Project with DSM Container Manager 📦

+To bring this booty into DSM 7.2 Container Manager's Project feature, follow these steps, ye sea dogs:

+1. SSH into yer Synology system.
+2. Clone this repository, e.g., to `/volume1/docker/plundarr`.
+3. In Container Manager, click **Project** then **Create**.
+4. Provide a title, e.g., **plundarr**.
+5. Set the path to the cloned repository.
+6. Navigate through the UI prompts t' finish creatin' the project.

+Check out the official Synology documentation [here](https://kb.synology.com/en-id/DSM/help/ContainerManager/docker_project?version=7) fer more on Container Manager Projects.
+Yo ho ho!

-## Ensure Yer Tunnels Be Ready at Boot 🛠️⚓️🏴‍☠️
+### Ensure Yer Tunnels Be Ready at Boot 🛠️⚓️🏴‍☠️

 To make sure the `/dev/net/tun` device be present on Synology Disk Station for use with VPN applications like Gluetun, follow these steps, me hearties: